How to utilise the project management structure and tools to effectively manage a coaching engagement

 A beginning coach with a background in life coaching might feel intimidated when they initially encounter their first business client.
-Quite rightly, we all have the attack of the gremlins, undermining our confidence and wondering whether we will be respected for our background, is our background relevant, will my NLP or other niche based coaching system be useful and appropriate, do I need to have run a business or to have been an executive to be able to coach someone in that position.
+We can all have a small attack of the imposter syndrome, question if our background and experience will be suitable for the client, undermining our confidence and be left wondering whether our NLP or other niche based coaching system be useful and appropriate.
+Don’t I need to have run a business or to have been an executive to be able to coach someone in that position.

 So, what is project management, and how can it help you as a coach?